jgildred/makepad-site/README.md

 By default makepad-site will run locally at http://127.0.0.1:3000.

+If you have a Fermyon account setup, you can deploy with "spin deploy".

 # customizing
 You can edit the frontend code in:
 - frontend/src/app.rs (App logic)